Basil of Caesarea: Commemorations

 In Greek tradition, Basil brings gifts to children every 1 January (St Basil's Day).
 It is traditional on St Basil's Day to serve vasilopita, a rich bread baked with a coin inside.
 The tradition is attributed to St. Basil, who when a bishop, wanted to distribute money to the poor and commissioned some women to bake sweetened bread, in which he arranged to place gold coins.
 Thus the families in cutting the bread were pleasantly surprised to find the coins.

 It is customary on his feast day to visit the homes of friends and relatives, to sing New Year's carols, and to set an extra place at the table for Saint Basil.
 Basil, being born into a wealthy family, gave away all his possessions to the poor, the underprivileged, those in need, and children.

 According to some sources, Basil died on 1 January, and the Eastern Orthodox Church celebrates his feast day together with that of the Feast of the Circumcision on that day.
-This was also the day on which the General Roman Calendar celebrated it at first; but in the 13th-century it was moved to 14 June, a date believed to be that of his ordination as bishop, and it remained on that date until the 1969 revision of the calendar, which moved it to 2 January, rather than 1 January, because the latter date is occupied by the Solemnity of Mary, Mother of God.
+This was also the day on which the General Roman Calendar celebrated it at first; but in the 13th century it was moved to 14 June, a date believed to be that of his ordination as bishop, and it remained on that date until the 1969 revision of the calendar, which moved it to 2 January, rather than 1 January, because the latter date is occupied by the Solemnity of Mary, Mother of God.
 On 2 January Saint Basil is celebrated together with Saint Gregory Nazianzen.
 Novus Ordo services use the revised calendar while traditionalist Catholic communities continue to observe pre-1970 calendars.

-The Lutheran Church–Missouri Synod commemorates Basil, along with Gregory of Nazianzus and Gregory of Nyssa on 10 January.
+The Lutheran Church–Missouri Synod commemorates Basil, along with Gregory of Nazianzus and Gregory of Nyssa, on 10 January.

 The Church of England celebrates Saint Basil's feast (Lesser Festival) on 2 January, but the Episcopal Church and the Anglican Church of Canada celebrate it on 14 June.

 In the Byzantine Rite, 30 January is the Synaxis of the Three Holy Hierarchs, in honor of Saint Basil, Saint Gregory the Theologian and Saint John Chrysostom.
 There is also a commemoration on 19 January for the miracle performed by Saint Basil in the city of Nicaea.

 The Coptic Orthodox Church of Alexandria celebrates the feast day of Saint Basil on the 6th of Tobi (6th of Terr on the Ethiopian calendar of the Ethiopian Orthodox Tewahedo Church).
 At present, this corresponds to 14 January (15 January during leap year.)

-There are numerous relics of Basil throughout the world.
-One of the most important is his head, which is preserved to this day at the monastery of the Great Lavra on Mount Athos in Greece.
-The mythical sword Durandal is said to contain some of Basil's blood.